A JWST Transit of a Jupiter Analog: II. A Search for Exomoons: Observations

 We then considered dark frames from the Cycle 2 calibration program \#4456, CAL-NRS-202 Dark Monitor Subarray \citep{jwst_darks}.
 This program recorded 7 exposures of 5 integrations and 340 groups/integration using the same SUB512 subarray used in our observations.
 We used these to identify all pixels that exhibit either anomalously high variance or Random Telegraph Noise behavior.
 This phenomenon refers to a subset of pixels whose bias/reset levels randomly and spontaneously jump by several thousand data numbers.
 Since \jwstpipe does not fit for per-pixel, per-integration biases (unlike \kat, which does, and \jedi, which optionally sacrifices some data by using the first group as the bias frame), these pixels could in principle produce systematically incorrect rates.
 We removed 112 pixels in total suspected of either this behavior or high variance.

 For each pixel, we create a time series and trim any fluxes more than 5\,$\sigma$ deviant from a 21-point moving median (where $\sigma$ is the pipeline error on each point).
+Pixel light curves are then summed into columns, since each column corresponds to a distinct wavelength, as well as being orthogonal to dispersion axis.
 For each column, we then define a background from rows 1-7 and 25-32.
 The summed background flux is subtracted from the aperture flux to create a time series for each column.
 We found that only columns 30 to 460 (inclusive) span the target flux and thus we focus on these 431 columns in what follows.